The MPR Story

 Tim Palin fell in love with racing in 1983 – all from placing a 25p each way bet on Teenoso in the Derby!
 He became a teacher in his 20’s and often went racing at the weekends and whilst looking on from outside the paddock, contemplated whether he would ever be lucky enough to be standing on the hallowed turf of the parade ring as an owner.

 A few years later his dream was fulfilled when he took a small share in two horses, but soon Tim’s indelible forward thinking moved him to consider that owning a really good quality racehorse could surely be within reach of a group of like-minded people.
 Living near Middleham, he had a training centre on his doorstep and after making contact with the late and much missed Patrick Haslam, who loved the idea, the aptly named Middleham Park Racing was launched in 1995, with just such a syndicate in mind.

-Our first horse was named China Castle - he won 26 races and £125,000 in prize money, so not a bad start and even Tim’s personal email address is ode to this legendary horse!
+Our first horse was named China Castle - he won 26 races and £125,000 in prize money, so not a bad start!
 This was the kind of beginning that fired Tim’s ambition and gradually the business has been built up to where we are now.
 With over 100 horses in training under both codes and trainers all around the country, the team has expanded with Tim’s wife Carol and Mike Prince joining as partners.
 Tim and Carol’s son Tom is now also part of the team, managing the Bloodstock & National Hunt side of the company (read more about the team’s roles here).